 - $15/month is a bargain for such a range

 - Integrates with modern wearables for effective health tracking

 - Communicate with experts and fellow wellness warriors in their interactive community

 - Only one membership type

 As the name and tagline suggest, the big advantage of Yoga Download is the ability to download yoga videos so you can watch them offline and on the move – and keep them forever!

 For anyone with a poor internet connection or those who travel a lot, the download feature could be a real game changer.

-Standard membership starts at just $12/month, which lets you download 2 classes per month, or go whole hog and get the Unlimited plan with unlimited streaming and downloads for $18/month.
+Standard membership starts at just $12/month, which lets you download two classes per month, or go whole hog and get the Unlimited plan with unlimited streaming and downloads for $18/month.

-With 1500+ online yoga classes in every style you can think of, and an active membership of over 200,000 people - if nothing else, they have some impressively large numbers.
+With 1500+ online yoga classes in every style you can think of and an active membership of over 200,000 people – if nothing else, they have some impressive numbers.
 They must be doing something right.
 Read the full review here.